 How long will these temporary changes, rearrangements, and concessions that defeated organizing at the call center last?
 Part-time operators are still underpaid and lack benefits.
 There is now a greater presence of inequality, as people doing the same work get treated very differently.
 The culture of the hotline has been uprooted for the most part, and management remains unaccountable and free to do as they please.
 However, the restructured hotline is already deteriorating, as three full-timers have left in the past few months.
 Full-timer operator pay is higher than part-time, but not high enough for much retention of workers, and they feel the stress of unfair overtime rules.
 Even as many people have left and some of the more rebellious workers have advanced in the hierarchy, there are still workers there who participated in the struggle.
 The seeds of discontent remain, it’s a question of when they will surface again.

-This essay appears in the new Shareable ebook collection Share or Die, which is now available in downloadable and free online forms.
+This essay appear in Shareable's paperback Share or Die published by New Society, available from Amazon.
+Share or Die is also available for Kindle, iPad, and other e-readers.
 For the next article in Share or Die, Mira Luna's "How to Start A Worker Co-op", click here.